-- C1.7.
-Indicator: The school is aware of the student view of student support services through such approaches as interviewing and dialoguing with student representatives of the school population. - C1.7.
+Indicator: The school is aware of the student view of student support services through such approaches as interviewing and dialoguing with student representatives of the school population.

 Prompt: Comment on the student view of student support services after interviewing and dialoguing with student representatives of the school population.

-- Student profile - The correlation of personalized student support with student achievement of the schoolwide learner outcomes and the curricular goals for all students including those admitted with special needs and those learning English as an additional language - The availability of adequate services, including referral services, to support students in such areas as English language support, special needs, academic assistance, and, career and personal counseling - The level of school coordination of a system of support services that allows maximum effectiveness, including the processes for intervention and referral - The relationship of the support services and activities to the classroom instruction - The level of involvement of teachers with students within and outside the classroom - The strategies to develop students' self-esteem, a personalized approach to learning, and connections to the learning environment - The degree to which the co-curricular activities are linked to the schoolwide learner outcomes - The level of involvement of students in curricular/co-curricular activities such as student leadership organizations and service projects - Student use of support services - Student interview and survey data on the effectiveness of all support services - The relationship of support services and activities to continuing education, career planning and preparation - Additional evidence identified by the school.
+- Student profile - The correlation of personalized student support with student achievement of the schoolwide learner outcomes and the curricular goals for all students including those admitted with special needs and those learning English as an additional language - The availability of adequate services, including referral services, to support students in such areas as English language support, special needs, academic assistance, and, career and personal counseling - The process for identifying and/or diagnosing special needs, English language support, and academic assistance

+- The level of school coordination of a system of support services that allows maximum effectiveness, including the processes for intervention and referral - The relationship of the support services and activities to the classroom instruction - The level of involvement of teachers with students within and outside the classroom - The strategies to develop students' self-esteem, a personalized approach to learning, and connections to the learning environment - The degree to which the co-curricular activities are linked to the schoolwide learner outcomes - The level of involvement of students in curricular/co-curricular activities such as student leadership organizations and service projects - Student use of support services - Student interview and survey data on the effectiveness of all support services - The relationship of support services and activities to continuing education, career planning and preparation - Additional evidence identified by the school.